Orange Flowers: Meanings, Symbolism, and Folklore

 About Orange Flowers

-While orange flowers aren’t the most common colors in the floral world — that honor most likely goes to green, brown, white, yellow, and pink blossoms.
+While orange flowers aren’t the most common colors in the floral world — that honor most likely goes to green, brown, white, yellow, and pink flowers.
 However, there’s no definitive database that contains a listing of each flower in existence.

 Orange flowers grow across the continents, both in temperate and tropical zones.
 A search of the Lady Bird Johnson Wildflower Center at the University of Texas at Austin results in more than 735 plant species that bloom in shades of orange.